DhrumanGupta/WizemenDesktop/README.md

 Alternatively, you can head to the [releases section](https://github.com/DhrumanGupta/WizemenDesktop/releases) and download the file prefixed with you OS.
 For example, windows users can download the file that starts with `Windows-`.

+## Features as of now
+- Dark mode
+- Notify 5 minutes before a meeting
+- Automatically launch meetings
+- A much better UI than wizemen
+- Highlight current meeting when looking at all of them

 ## T&C
 The contributors and developers will be herein referred as “**developers**”, "**us**", or “**we**”.